Banigo1/alx-project-nexus/README.md

 ## Database Schema

+The schema defines three Django models: Poll, Option, and Vote.
+These models are designed to manage polls, their options, and the votes cast for those options

 The database schema consists of three main tables:

 - **polls**: Stores poll information including title, description, and expiry date
 - **poll_options**: Stores options for each poll
 - **votes**: Stores vote information linking voters to their chosen options

 ## Performance Optimization